WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Tower Speakers

 Full-range floor-standing towers for front left/right channels.
 Standard three-way design with 8-inch woofer, 5-inch midrange, 1-inch tweeter.
-Tri-amped with dedicated DSP per driver.
+Available in powered (tri-amped with dedicated DSP per driver) or passive configurations.
 Integrated subwoofer option available with 12, 15, or 18-inch sections.

 Typical: $4,500–$7,500/pair